sirigithub/toyRobot/README.md

 Compile
 --------
-To compile the source , please move to the location of the install cd "loacation on the drive"\toyRobot-master mvn clean install
+To compile the source , please move to the location of the install.

+cd "loacation on the drive"\toyRobot-master.

+mvn clean install

 This command cleans , compiles runs the tests and creates an executable jar file toyRobot-0.0.1-SNAPSHOT-jar-with-dependencies.

 Test